Screen & Call Recording

 - Compliance Recording: What You Need to Know

-Call Centers and Contact Centers record for a variety of reasons, but the most common include:
+Call Centers and Contact Centers record calls and screen communication for a variety of reasons, and here are a few common benefits:

 While these may be the basis for the decision to do call recording, this recording provides a number of additional benefits.
-For example, think of all the marketing dollars a company may spend on focus groups, surveys and other types of business intelligence.
-Chances are good that the information gleaned in this way is already available to you through the everyday interactions between your agents and your customers and prospects.
+Many companies spend their marketing budget on focus groups, surveys and other types of business intellighence.
+This same information can be gleaned via call recording in your everyday interactions between your call agents, your customer and your prospects.

-If your Call Center is already recording, there are likely ways in which you can maximize the value of those recordings.
-But if you’re not currently not recording in your Call Center, here is where to begin.
+If your Call Center is already recording, there are many ways in which you can maximize and leverage the value of those recordings.
+If you’re not currently not recording in your Call Center, here is where to begin.

 Call Center Recording Options

-The value of a recorded call increases exponentially when additional information is stored with the audio file.
-Imagine the power of having any or all of the following included in your Call Center database:
+The value of a call recording increases exponentially when additional information is stored with the audio file.
+You can have any or all of the following included in your Call Center database:

 • Call Center agent activity on the desktop during the call.
 By viewing the